Chinese hackers target Southeast Asia, India, researchers say

 Reuters couldn't independently confirm any of the assertions made in the report.

-China has always denied accusations that it uses the Internet to spy on governments, organisations and companies.
+China has always denied accusations that it uses the Internet to spy on governments, organizations and companies.

 Asked about the FireEye report on Monday, foreign ministry spokesman Hong Lei said: "I want to stress that the Chinese government resolutely bans and cracks down on any hacking acts.
 This position is clear and consistent.
 Hacking attacks are a joint problem faced by the international community and need to be dealt with cooperatively rather than via mutual censure."